-(3) Current-Year Audit Findings:

-- (a) All audit findings must have a reference number such as 2010-1, 2011-3, and 2012-1 and a short title that summarizes the finding.
+- (3) Current-Year Audit Findings: - (a) All audit findings must have a reference number such as 2011-1, 2012-3, and 2013-1 and a short title that summarizes the finding.
 Depending on what type of finding the auditor has determined the finding to be, the finding reference number should be followed by one of the following descriptions: material weakness; significant deficiency; or other.
 "Other" refers to findings described in item (8) below.
 Any unresolved prior-year findings must be repeated in the current year using the original finding number to preserve the audit trail. - (b) Written audit findings should be prepared and submitted to the agency management as soon as the IPA becomes aware of the findings so the agency has time to respond to the findings prior to the exit conference.
 Findings are not subject to negotiation.
-The agency should also prepare a corrective action plan as required by GAGAS 5.32 (July 2007 Revision).
+The agency should also prepare a corrective action plan as required by GAGAS 4.33 (July 2011 Revision).
 The agency shall respond, in writing, to the IPA's audit findings within 10 business days.
 The agency's responses to the audit findings and the corrective action plan should be included in the finding after the recommendation.
-When the audited agency's comments are inconsistent or in conflict with findings, conclusions, or recommendations in the draft report, or when planned corrective actions do not adequately address the auditor's recommendations, the auditors should evaluate the validity of the audited agency's comments.
-If the auditors disagree with the comments, they should explain their reasons for disagreement after the agency's response.
-Conversely, the auditors should modify their report as necessary if they find the comments valid and supported with sufficient, appropriate evidence (GAGAS 5.37).
+Pursuant to GAGAS 4.38, "When the audited agency's comments are inconsistent or in conflict with findings, conclusions, or recommendations in the draft report, or when planned corrective actions do not adequately address the auditor's recommendations, the auditors should evaluate the validity of the audited agency's comments.
+If the auditors disagree with the comments, they should explain in the report their reasons for disagreement," after the agency's response.
+"Conversely, the auditors should modify their report as necessary if they find the comments valid and supported with sufficient, appropriate evidence."
 Lack of agency responses within the 10 business days does not warrant a delay of the audit report.
-If the audited agency refuses to provide comments or is unable to provide comments within a reasonable period of time, indicate that the responses to the findings were not received and the reason why, after the recommendation (GAGAS 5.38).
+Pursuant to GAGAS 4.39, "If the audited agency refuses to provide comments or is unable to provide comments within a reasonable period of time, the auditors may issue the report without receiving comments from the audited entity.
+In such cases, the auditors should indicate in the report that the audited entity did not provide comments."